MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 - **4. Camera framerate**

 By default, the camera framrate is 30fps.
-But chanfing this value, it may reduce the memory consumption.
+But changing this value, it may reduce the memory consumption.
 I did not archieve to do it but I can present you how far I went.

 First, the ros openni2 package does not have a parameter to change the framerate.
 So you have to use the [usb_cam](http://wiki.ros.org/usb_cam) package instead that has a ```framerate``` parameter.